YorkEarwaker/Electrical-Engineering/rpi-z/README.md

 * <todo: consider, use as platform for Bosch Particlate Sensor for C code application sensor particulate value readings, >
 * <todo: consider, ascii art, RPi Zero , GPIO pinout diagram and table with pin descriptors, for inclusion in code file comment headers for circuit diagrams, >
 * <todo: consider, list prerequisits for headless RPi Zero access of various sorts, setup before powering on, ssh file, WiFi wpa_supplicant.conf, Ethernet USB On-The-Go, Bluetooth, other, and so on, >
-* <todo: consider, RYO voltage down shift device, resistors? research and test, >
+* <todo: consider, RYO voltage down shift device, resistors? research and test, for use with RPi Pico MCU powered by 5V RPi Zero SBC, >
 * <todo: consider, investigate Ethernet connection to RPi Zero, first order of priority, On-The-Go cable RPi Zero type micro USB B  peripheral Dell laptop standard USB A acts as host, seemed not to work, buy anther cable, probs not, likely RPI Zero config issue, in Ubuntu desktop open bootfs add modules-load=dwc2,g_ether after rootwait in cmdline.txt and add dtoverlay=dwc2 under all section in config.txt, from tutorial, source offical Raspberry Pi docs, >
 * <todo: consider, investigate Ethernet connection to RPi Zero, first order of priority, USB cable RPi Zero type micro B USB peripheral Dell laptop USB C acts as host, >
 * <todo: consider, RPi Zero as mountable flash device, see RPi Magaizine article in references below, >
 * <todo: consider, reuse old laptop screen as second dispaly for Dell and/or display for RPi Zero SBC, see references below for example, >
 * <todo: consider, investigate scavange old laptop keyboard as standalone keyboard, probs more difficult than screen dispaly reuse? >
 * <todo: consider, to setup RPi Zero correctly will have to purchase secondary BoM items, screen display, keyboard, and so on, >
+* <todo: consider, is there some way to make headless RPi Zero work with USB cable work?, or is this just impossible? see heading; Output - headless to RPi Zero 2 W with USB cable, >

 DONE
 * <done: consider, intent to commit>